-The number of shares of common stock that will be outstanding after this offering is based on 67,700,671 shares of our common stock outstanding as of March 31, 2019 and excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 135,401,581 shares of our common stock outstanding as of March 31, 2019 and excludes:

-- 9,204,328 shares of common stock issuable upon exercise of options outstanding as of March 31, 2019, at a weighted-average exercise price of \$3.32 per share under the 2011 Plan; - 1,149,275 shares issuable upon exercise of options outstanding granted after March 31, 2019, at a weighted-average exercise price of \$11.64 per share under our 2011 Plan; - 5,742 shares of common stock issuable upon exercise of a common stock warrant outstanding as of March 31, 2019 with an exercise price of \$3.48 per share; - 103,563 shares of common stock issuable upon conversion of shares of preferred stock issuable pursuant to warrants outstanding as of March 31, 2019 at a weighted average exercise price of \$3.34 per share on a common stock equivalent basis; - 805,975 shares of common stock reserved for future issuance under our 2011 Plan, as of March 31, 2019, which shares will be added to the shares reserved for future issuance under our 2019 Equity Incentive Plan ("2019 Plan"); - 8,000,000 shares of common stock initially reserved for future issuance under our 2019 Equity Incentive Plan which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; and - 1,750,000 shares of common stock initially reserved for issuance under the ESPP, which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+- 18,408,192 shares of common stock issuable upon exercise of options outstanding, as of March 31, 2019, at a weighted-average exercise price of \$1.66 per share under the 2011 Plan; - 2,009,650 shares issuable upon exercise of options outstanding, granted after March 31, 2019, at a weighted-average exercise price of \$5.29 per share under our 2011 Plan; - 11,484 shares of common stock issuable upon exercise of common stock warrants, outstanding as of March 31, 2019 at a weighted average exercise price of \$1.74 per share; - 207,127 shares of common stock issuable upon exercise of preferred stock warrants, outstanding as of March 31, 2019 at a weighted average exercise price of \$1.67 per share; - 1,612,450 shares of common stock reserved for future issuance under our 2011 Plan, as of March 31, 2019, which shares will be added to the shares reserved for future issuance under our 2019 Equity Incentive Plan ("2019 Plan"); - shares of common stock initially reserved for future issuance under our 2019 Equity Incentive Plan which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part; and - shares of common stock initially reserved for issuance under the ESPP, which became effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.

 Our 2019 Equity Incentive Plan provides that the number of available shares will increase on an annual basis, beginning with the fiscal year ending December 31, 2020 and continuing until, and including, the fiscal year ending December 31, 2029.
-The annual increase will be equal to the lesser of 5% of the number of shares of common stock outstanding on the first day of such fiscal year, 8,000,000 shares of our common stock or such amount as determined by our board of directors.
-The 2019 Equity Incentive Plan also provides that the available shares under the plan will be increased for any shares of our common stock granted pursuant to awards under the 2019 Equity Incentive Plan or the 2011 Equity Incentive Plan that expire, are tendered to or withheld by us for payment of an exercise price or for satisfying tax withholding obligations or are forfeited or otherwise repurchased by us, as more fully described in the section titled "Executive Compensation-Equity Compensation Plans."
+The annual increase will be equal to % of the number of shares of common stock outstanding on the first day of such fiscal year, shares of our common stock or such lesser amount as determined by our board of directors.
+The 2019 Equity Incentive Plan also provides that the available shares under the plan will be increased for any shares of our common stock granted pursuant to awards under the 2019

+Equity Incentive Plan or the 2011 Equity Incentive Plan that expire, are tendered to or withheld by us for payment of an exercise price or for satisfying tax withholding obligations or are forfeited or otherwise repurchased by us, as more fully described in the section titled "Executive Compensation- Equity Compensation Plans."

-In addition, the ESPP provides that the number of available shares will automatically increase on the first trading day in January of each calendar year, commencing January 2020, by an amount equal to the lesser of 1% of the shares of our common stock issued and outstanding on December 31 of the immediately preceding calendar year, 1,750,000 shares of our common stock or such amount as is determined by our board of directors, as more fully described in the section titled "Executive Compensation-Equity Compensation Plans."
+In addition, the ESPP provides that the number of available shares will automatically increase on the first trading day in January of each calendar year, commencing January 2020, by an amount equal to the lesser of % of the shares of our common stock issued and outstanding on December 31 of the immediately preceding calendar year, shares of our common stock or such lesser amount as is determined by our board of directors, as more fully described in the section titled "Executive Compensation-Equity Compensation Plans."